-Mesh applications often require a string-of-pearls formation where the end-to-end path is non line-of-site (NLOS).
+Mesh Network applications often require a string-of-pearls formation where the end-to-end path is non line-of-site (NLOS).
 Additionally, there may be points along the path where

 sensor data needs to be collected.
 One typical such application is perimeter surveillance using remote video cameras mounted at regular intervals along the perimeter being